arcology-network/binary-releases/uniswap-v2.md

 ![alt text](./img/uniswap/uniswap-deployment.png)

-## 6. Send in Some Transactions
+## 6. Call Uniswap v2

-The package comes with some pre-genearted transactions files.
+The package comes with some pre-genearted transactions files ready to used.

 ### 6.1.
 Mint